 Closures:

-• Any or all areas may be closed to public use, or a special use permit may be cancelled, at the discretion of the Superintendent or his/her designee when an emergency or potentially hazardous condition exists.
-Potentially hazardous conditions may include, but are not limited to, severe weather events, natural resource management activities, and road maintenance.
+- Any or all areas may be closed to public use, or a special use permit may be cancelled, at the discretion of the Superintendent or his/her designee when an emergency or potentially hazardous condition exists.
+Potentially hazardous conditions may include, but are not limited to, severe weather events, natural resource management activities, construction, and other maintenance activities.

 Visitor and staff safety are paramount.
 In the event of any unsafe conditions that may jeopardize the safety of people, park facilities may be closed if it is determined that specific course of action will mitigate the unsafe condition(s).